RundownTrex/PetUp/README.md

 # PetUp

-## Pet Rehoming & Adoption Application
+## Pet Rehoming & Adoption Application with Pet Products Marketplace

 PetUp is a comprehensive mobile application designed to connect pet owners who need to rehome their pets with potential adopters.
 The platform provides a humane alternative to shelters, allowing pets to transition directly from one loving home to another.
+Additionally, PetUp features a peer-to-peer marketplace for pet-related products and accessories.

 ![PetUp Logo](/frontend/assets/AppIcons/Logo.png)

 ## Features

+- **Pet Rehoming**:

-- **Profile Management**: Create and manage user profiles with verification
+  - **Profile Management**: Create and manage user profiles
   - **Pet Listings**: Add detailed pet profiles with multiple images, descriptions, and care requirements
   - **Advanced Search**: Find pets based on location, species, breed, age, and other attributes
+  - **Application Process**: Structured workflow for adoption applications
+  - **Favorites System**: Save pets you're interested in adopting

+- **Communication**:

   - **In-app Messaging**: Communicate directly with pet owners or potential adopters
-- **Favorites System**: Save pets you're interested in adopting
   - **Real-time Notifications**: Get alerts for messages and application updates

+- **Location Features**:

+  - **Distance Calculation**: See pets and products available near your location
+  - **Map Integration**: Get directions to pet owners or product sellers

+- **Pet Products Marketplace**:

+  - **Product Listings**: List pet accessories, food, toys, and other items for sale
+  - **Category Filtering**: Browse products by pet type, category, and price range
+  - **Price Sorting**: Sort items by price (low to high, high to low)
+  - **Used Item Sales**: List and buy second-hand pet equipment

+- **Knowledge Base**:
   - **Pet Care Resources**: Access training videos and care tips for different pet species
-- **Distance Calculation**: See pets available near your location

 ## Screenshots